ApayRus/keyboard-tutorial/tutorial/keyboard10.md

 ### Additional keyframe (0% 30% 100%)

-Now animated resizing works.
+Now animated resize works.
 But it is too slow.
 Let's make resizing 3 times faster, and color pulse leave as it is.
 We need an additional keyframe for that.

 styles.css